top of page

 For the following discussion, street names will be the modern names.
 Many of the streets didn’t exist in colonial times or had different names.

-The future campus of CCP was peopled by the Lenni-Lenape for thousands of years before Europeans came.
+The future campus of CCP was peopled by the Lenni Lenape for thousands of years before Europeans came.
 And those very first Europeans did not include William Penn (1644-1718).
 The Dutch settled the area as early as 1623, and the Swedes followed in 1638.
 Along with the English, these three European nations fought over possession of the area until it was finally ceded to England in 1674.
 In order to satisfy a 16,000-pound-sterling debt to the father of William Penn, King Charles II in 1681 made Penn the proprietor of the land subsequently called Pennsylvania (plus Delaware and part of New Jersey).
-Penn was only in America for a total of about four years over two trips, but his representatives sold off shares of parcels of land in shares or partial shares of 10,000-acre parcels.
+Penn was only in America for a total of about four years over two trips, but his representatives sold off parcels of land in shares or partial shares of 10,000-acre parcels.
 Most buyers were middle class, and almost all were Quakers.
 Most bought 125, 250, 500, or 1,000 acres each, at a cost of one pound for each fifty acres.
 Penn while in England had envisioned his city as encompassing 10,000 acres, but the first purchasers decided to make the city the current 1,200 acres (between Vine and Cedar/South Streets and between the Delaware and Schuylkill Rivers) and surround it by the Liberty Lands.
 Each purchaser received one acre in the City of Philadelphia for every 5,000 acres purchased, plus 100 acres in the Liberty Lands.
 Penn himself took a large parcel northwest of the city, running from 12th Street up to what is now Lemon Hill, as his own estate, called Springettsbury in honor of his first wife Gulielma Springett Penn.

 Penn died in 1718.
 Philadelphia lawyer and statesman Andrew Hamilton (1676-1741) helped settle the Penn estate and was rewarded with a land parcel running from 12th to 19th Street and from Vine Street to Fairmount Avenue.
 He called his manor Bush Hill, and his grandson William Hamilton in 1737 built the manor house located on Buttonwood Street between 17th and 18th Streets.
 Meanwhile, Thomas Penn (1702-1775), the son of William Penn, lived in Philadelphia from 1732 to 1741.
 He built a manor house on Hamilton Street between 20th and 21st Street in 1737.
 The Penn family had little interest in the estate and sold off parcels, including a large parcel to Robert Morris.
 As detailed in our article on Morris, he himself ended up in debtors’ prison and the Springettsbury manor house became neglected and finally burned down in 1807.
 Bush Hill would be used as a patriotic gathering space for the city’s celebrations in 1789 and thereafter.
 From 1790 to 1791 Vice-president John Adams and family lived at Bush Hill for their first year in the temporary United States capital of Philadelphia.
 It was used by Stephen Girard and others as a hospital during the 1793 yellow fever epidemic.
 The subsequent histories of these two sites are discussed in our articles on the Gardens at Springettsbury and the Bush Hill Oil Cloth factory.
 After the America Revolution, the Pennsylvania state legislature purchased the Penn interest in Pennsylvania for 130,000 pounds and that ended the Penn story in Philadelphia.
 After the death of William Hamilton in 1813, the Bush Hill estate was subdivided and sold off.

 Portion of the 1824 Drayton map: north is to the right.
+The link to the Drayton map provides better resolution.

 It shows the Bush Hill area labeled with the number 2.
 The former Bush Hill manor house is just to the left of the number 2.
 Number 76 is the Bush Hill Hotel and number 384 is Macaulay’s oil cloth factory.
 Number 458 is the iron foundry of Rush and Muhlenburg.
 Number 104 is Coffee’s Steam Boiler Manufactory.
 There is little development seen, making the area ideal for large public institutions.
 Streets marked with dashed lines indicate proposed streets.